lquixada/cross-cookie/README.md

 <script src="//unpkg.com/cross-cookie/dist/cross-cookie.js"></script>
 ```

-This adds the fetch function to the window object.
+This adds the "cookie" object to the window.

 * * *